samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 2/readMe.md

 - FROM health.user_logs
 - WHERE measure = 'blood_pressure'; we should use quotes if we are looking for a string in the column

+## WHERE LOOKING FOR BOTH 'measure & measure_value' ( WE use AND)
+In other cases we use AND,&&,OR WHERE either CONDITIONs are TRUE example
+- SELECT *
+- FROM health.user_logs
+- WHERE measure = 'blood_pressure'
+- AND measure_value = 0;

+## WHERE there is 'NULL' values
+- SELECT *
+- FROM schema.name.table.name
+- WHERE table.name is NULL
+example for real data
+- SELECT *
+- FROM health.user_logs
+- WHERE systolic is NULL;
+for null
+- SELECT measure, COUNT(*)
+- FROM health.user_logs
+- WHERE systolic is NULL OR systolic = 0
+- GROUP BY measure;